seanap/auto-m4b/README.md

 To change any options you will need to exec into the docker container.
 By default only vim text editor is installed, you will need to do a `apt-get update && apt-get install nano` if you want to use nano to edit the scipt.
 * `docker exec -it auto-m4b sh -c 'vi auto-m4b-tool.sh'`

-To change the amount of cpu cores available for the converting change the `--jobs` flag in the m4b-tool command.
+The script will automatically use all CPU cores available, to change the amount of cpu cores for the converting change the `--jobs` flag in the m4b-tool command, but do not set it higher than the amount of cores available.

 More m4b-tool options https://github.com/sandreas/m4b-tool#reference